-Queenpin Family Wellness provides acupuncture services, community education, as well as fun, edgy interactive, theme-based events where participants are given practical solutions to help them pursue health, well-being and holistic modern life management in a positive, empowering environment.
-We also house a tea, herb, and spice shop that can tailor teas specifically to your needs.
+Queenpin Family Wellness provides acupuncture services, herbal medicine, community education, as well as fun, edgy interactive events.
+We strive to find practical solutions to help patients, friends, and clients pursue health & well-being in an empowering environment.
+We also stock liniments, teas, and tinctures to support your progress.

-Queenpin brings you these benefits through safe, effective, and drug-free therapy while focusing on thorough, individualized, and comprehensive whole-person care.
-We offer our services in private sessions, group clinics, workshops, and programmatic settings.
+Queenpin aids you in feeling better through safe, effective, and drug-free therapy while focusing on thorough, individualized, and comprehensive whole-person care.
+We offer our services in private sessions, group clinics, workshops, and community events.

 Licensed acupuncturist, Katie Clifton is the Queen Executive Officer of Queenpin Family Wellness.
 Born in Roanoke, she is a mountain mama at heart who enjoys practicing acupuncture and creating wellness programs that blend her Southern heritage with her background in Chinese Medicine.

 After teaching for 11 years, Katie began researching acupuncture and found that Chinese Medicine is a wonderful way to blend her love of working with people, her creative spark, and her passion for community education.

 Katie received her degree in acupuncture from Jung Tao School of Chinese Medicine.
 She is certified through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and licensed through the Virginia Board of Medicine as a Licensed Acupuncturist (L.Ac.)
 She is also a NADA certified practitioner.

 Katie is available for private acupuncture, cosmetic acupuncture, pediatric acupuncture and cupping/gua sha Mondays, Wednesdays & Fridays 10am – 5pm.